slalom/dataops-infra/catalog/aws/ml-ops-on-aws/USAGE.md

 ### General Usage Instructions

-Prereqs:
+#### Prereqs:

 1. Create glue jobs (see sample code in `transform.py`).

-Terraform Config:
+#### Terraform Config:

 1. If additional python dependencies are needed, list these in [TK] config variable.
 These will be packaged into python wheels (`.whl` files) and uploaded to S3 automatically.
-1. Configure terraform variable `script_path` with location of Glue transform code.
+2. Configure terraform variable `script_path` with location of Glue transform code.

-Terraform Deploy:
+#### Terraform Deploy:

-1. Run `terraform apply` which will create all resources and upload files to the correct bucket.
+1. Run `terraform apply` which will create all resources and upload files to the correct bucket (enter 'yes' when prompted).

-Execute State Machine:
+#### Execute State Machine:

-1. Execute the state machine by landing one or more files into the feature store S3 bucket.
+1. Execute the state machine by landing first your training data and then your scoring (prediction) data into the feature store S3 bucket.

 ### Bring Your Own Model